 I am experiencing what the medical community calls Parkinson’s Disease.
-I was diagnosed in 2008 and since receiving this diagnosis, I have held firm to the belief that Parkinson’s, like all health conditions, can be overcome.
-In fact, there are documented cases of people who have completely recovered from this supposedly incurable condition.
+I was diagnosed in 2008 and since receiving this diagnosis, I have held firm to the belief that Parkinson’s, like all health conditions, can be lived with and eventually, overcome, with or without the use of medication.
+There are, in fact, documented cases of people who have completely recovered from this supposedly incurable condition.

-Although I have not yet overcome it myself, I would like to share with you my journey in the hopes that you too will recover from Parkinson’s or any other condition you are experiencing, because the protocol I am using has universal application.
+Although I am still taking medication and have not yet overcome the symptoms of PD, I would like to share with you my journey in the hopes that you too will live holistically and effectively with the condition while working towards full recovery … from Parkinson’s or any other condition you are experiencing, because the protocol I have developed has universal application.

 I encourage you to read this entire article, but in the event that you don’t, please know this, if you are experiencing a ‘disease,’ it can be healed.
-Your body’s natural tendency is to be in homeostasis [perfect health], and it will do whatever it can to be in this state.
+Your body’s natural tendency is to be in homeostasis [perfect balance and health], and it will do whatever it can to be in this state.
 It just needs help getting there.
 The five most important things you can do to help your body achieve homeostasis are:

 - Eat healthy, natural, organic foods

 - Create happiness and calm in all aspects of your life [eliminate stress/fear]

 There are many documented cases of people who have overcome life threatening illnesses doing these five things and you can too.
 You just need to have a good attitude and a healthy amount of discipline.
 You can do it!
 You wouldn’t be reading this article if you didn’t believe you could!

 I would really appreciate knowing if this article has been helpful to you or if you didn’t find what you were looking for, so please leave a comment at the end.
 Please also check out my Journey with Parkinson’s posts for information on specific topics relating to Parkinson’s and health in general.